Mad Max (1990 video game): Gameplay

-Final boss

 After the third and final arena battle, the player engages in a one-on-one crossbow battle with the final boss of the game.
 The crossbow and ammo are both collected within the mines on the third Road War level.
 If the player wishes to start here, they must enter the password for the last Road War, rather than the final arena battle.
 If the player enters the password for the final arena battle, the player will not have enough crossbow ammo to kill the final boss, even if every single one hits him.
 It is unknown whether this was an untested bug in the game, or if it was a trick by the game developers.